aa-fiu-classes/cnt-4713-web/project-2.md

 **Requirements**

-- The maximum UDP packet size is `524 bytes` including a header (`512 bytes` for the payload)
+- The maximum UDP packet size is `424 bytes` including a header (`412 bytes` for the payload)

+- MTU size for congestion control operations is 412 (payload size)

-- The maximum sequence and acknowledgment number should be `204800` and be reset to zero whenever it reaches the maximum value.
+- The maximum sequence and acknowledgment number should be `40000` and be reset to zero whenever it reaches the maximum value.

 - Packet retransmission (and appropriate congestion control actions) should be triggered when no data was acknowledged for more than `0.5 seconds` (fixed retransmission timeout).

-- Initial and minimum congestion window size (`CWND`) should be `1024`
+- Initial and minimum congestion window size (`CWND`) should be `412`

-- Initial slow-start threshold (`SS-THRESH`) should be `15000`
+- Initial slow-start threshold (`SS-THRESH`) should be `12000`

-- Initial sequence number should be `42`
+- Initial sequence number should be `77`

 - If `ACK` field is not set, `Acknowledgment Number` field should be set to 0